-People generally rely on the following sources for financial support after retirement.
+People in the U.S. generally rely on the following sources for financial support after retirement.

 Future proceeds from Social Security are only loosely based on past income levels.
-For example, in 2018, a 62-year old-person earning $20,000 would receive approximately $771 per month in benefits.
-A person earning $100,000 would only receive $1,970 in benefits.
-As can be seen, while a person who earns more does receive more in benefits as their income increases, the increase in benefits is in no way proportional.
+For example, a person earning $20,000 per year would receive approximately $800 per month in benefits.
+A person earning $100,000 per year would receive around $2,000 per month in benefits.
+As can be seen, while a person who earns more does receive more in benefits as their income increases, the increase in benefits is not proportional.
 What this translates to is that low income-earners have more to gain from their initial investments into Social Security relative to higher-income earners.
 For more information or to do calculations involving Social Security, please visit our Social Security Calculator.